 - news & events

-February 18, 2014: NIST requests comments on Draft NIST Interagency Report 7977, NIST Cryptographic Standards and Guidelines Development Process.
+Update- January 23, 2014: NIST requests comments on the revised draft of NIST Interagency Report 7977, NIST Cryptographic Standards and Guidelines Development Process.
 This document describes the principles, processes and procedures behind our cryptographic standards development efforts.

 Click here for more information.

 Recent news reports about leaked classified documents have caused concern from the cryptographic community about the security of NIST cryptographic standards and guidelines.
 NIST is also deeply concerned by these reports, some of which have questioned the integrity of the NIST standards development process.

 NIST has a proud history in open cryptographic standards, beginning in the 1970s with the Data Encryption Standard.
 We strive for a consistently open and transparent process that enlists the worldwide cryptography community to help us develop and vet algorithms included in our cryptographic guidance.
 NIST endeavors to promote confidence in our cryptographic guidance through these inclusive and transparent development processes, which we believe are the best in use.